Home » BiostocksPro » Financial Planning » Investment Strategies

 Home Improvement Energy Savings Credit:

 One of the best, as this is a dollar for dollar tax reduction.
 A 30% credit for outside doors, pigmented roofs, skylights, high efficiency furnaces, water heaters and central air conditioning units.
-Not all energy efficiency improvements qualify, so check with a manufacturer before purchasing.
+Not all energy efficiency improvements qualify, so check with a before purchasing.
 This credit program has been extended until 2016.

 Retirement Plan Tax Credit: